langx/langx/README.md

 To install the project locally, follow these steps:

-1. Clone the repository to your local machine using the command `git clone https://github.com/languageXchange/languageXchange.git`
+1. Clone the repository to your local machine using the command `git clone https://github.com/langxapp/langx.git`
-   - Navigate to the project directory using the command `cd languageXchange`
+   - Navigate to the project directory using the command `cd langx`
    - Install the Ionic CLI globally using the command `npm install -g @ionic/cli`
    - Install the project dependencies using the command `npm install`
 2. Create a new Appwrite project and enable the Authentication and Database services.